-This weekend an article was published on the Interpol website outlining cyber-criminal activities being directed towards hospitals in Singapore during this unprecedented period and warning those organisations and companies on the front line in the fight against COVID-19 to be wary of ransomware attacks.
+This weekend, an article was published on the Interpol website outlining cyber-criminal activities directed towards hospitals in Singapore.
+Coming at this unprecedented period, the article warned critical healthcare institutions to be wary of additional ransomware attacks.

-The world today is in the throes of a major crisis that has already claimed the lives of thousands whilst deeply affecting hundreds of thousands more, but unfortunately, following this weekend’s warning from Interpol, it seems that Coronavirus is not the only threat we are facing.
+The world today is in the throes of a major crisis that has already claimed the lives of thousands.
+It has deeply affected hundreds of thousands more, but unfortunately it seems that Coronavirus is not the only threat we are facing.

-Recently, Interpol’s Cyber-crime Threat Response team based at its Cyber Fusion Centre, began to detect a large increase in the volume of ransomware attack attempts made against key figures currently engaged in the response against the virus.
+Recently, Interpol’s Cyber-crime Threat Response team began to detect a large increase in the volume of ransomware attacks.
+Based at its Cyber Fusion Centre, the team specifically identified attempts made against key figures responding against the virus.

-According to the article, cyber-criminals are attempting to hold hospitals and medical services to digital ransom, using ransomware to prevent access to critical systems and files until a payment is made.
-As a result of this, and in order to support the worldwide response against it, Interpol issued a Purple Notice in all of its member countries and has prepared a robust response:
+Cyber-criminals are attempting to hold hospitals and medical services to digital ransom.
+They are using ransomware to prevent access to critical systems and files until a payment is made.
+As a result of this, Interpol issued a Purple Notice in all of its member countries and has prepared a robust response:

 - The Cyber-crime Threat Response team is monitoring all threats and has assembled a team with private partners to gather information

-- The team is working alongside police forces in its member countries
+- They are working alongside police forces in Interpol’s member countries

 - First-hand technical support and protection advice is also being offered to member countries